totmicro/atlantis-yaml-generator/README.md

 -------

-**Workflows**
+**Discovery Modes**
 -------------

-Currenlty `atlantis-yaml-generator` support 2 workflow types:
+Currenlty `atlantis-yaml-generator` support 2 discovery modes:
 - `single-workspace`: Intended for Terraform configurations that do not utilize multiple workspaces.
 In this context, the pattern detector parameters establish the criteria for identifying project folders.
 For instance, if the pattern-detector is set to main.tf (file), and this file is located at database/dev/main.tf, the resulting project would be labeled as database-env.
 Consequently, Terraform commands would be executed within the database/dev folder.
 - `multiple-workspace`: Intended for Terraform configurations that utilize multiple workspaces.
 In this context, the pattern detector parameters establish the criteria for identifying project folders.
 For instance, if the pattern-detector is set to workspace_vars (folder), and there are several files located in this folder, i.e. (database/workspace_vars/dev.tf |database/workspace_vars/staging.tf ), the resulting projects would be labeled as (database-dev|database-staging).
 Consequently, Terraform commands would be executed within the database folder.
 Please be aware that in this scenario, the Atlantis workflow requires the use of the -var-file parameter, specifically in the form of -var-file=(workspace_vars/dev.tf|workspace_vars/staging.tf).

-If there is the need for additional workflows, they can be easily added at code level.
-Current code is ready to easily add new workflows, while sharing common actions.
+If there is the need for additional discovery modes, they can be easily added at code level.
+Current code is ready to easily add new discovery modes, while sharing common actions.
 ```
-func detectProjectWorkspaces(foldersList []ProjectFolder, workflow string, patternDetector string, changedFiles []string) (updatedFoldersList []ProjectFolder, err error) {
+func detectProjectWorkspaces(foldersList []ProjectFolder, discoveryMode string, patternDetector string, changedFiles []string) (updatedFoldersList []ProjectFolder, err error) {
-	// Detect project workspaces based on the workflow
+	// Detect project workspaces based on the discovery mode
 	switch workflow {
 	case "single-workspace":
 		updatedFoldersList, err = singleWorkspaceDetectProjectWorkspaces(foldersList)